Aryan-Jhaveri/mcp-foodguidecanada/README.md

 - **LLM-Dependent Unit Conversion**: Non-standard units like "4 fillets" require LLM reasoning for accurate conversion
 - **Math Verification Recommended**: Complex calculations should be spot-checked for accuracy
 - **Ingredient Parsing Limitations**: Unusual ingredient formats may not parse correctly

-### System Limitations
-- **Search Result Caps**: Recipe search results are limited by website pagination
-- **Session Data Temporary**: Virtual session data is lost on server restart (by design for favorites-only persistence)

 ## 📋 API Reference